express-rate-limit/express-rate-limit/readme.md

 ## Request API

-A `request.rateLimit` property is added to all requests with the `limit`, `current`, and `remaining` number of requests and, if the store provides it, a `resetTime` Date object.
+A `request.rateLimit` property is added to all requests with the `limit`, `used`, and `remaining` number of requests and, if the store provides it, a `resetTime` Date object.
 These may be used in your application code to take additional actions or inform the user of their status.

+Note that `used` includes the current request, so it should always be > 0.

 The property name can be configured with the configuration option `requestPropertyName`.